-Following the conclusion of an agreement on the automatic exchange of information in 2015 and the 2019 corporate tax reform, relations between Switzerland and the EU in the tax area have notably relaxed and finally normalized.
+Following the conclusion of an agreement on the automatic exchange of information in 2015 and the 2019 corporate tax reform,important international standards in the tax area were implemented between Switzerland and the EU, which had a positive effect on the tax climate.
 The agreement on the automatic exchange of information between Switzerland and the EU entered into force on January 1, 2017, in accordance with the OECD standards.
-On January 1, 2020, the Federal Law on Tax Reform and the Financing of the AHV (RFFA), came into force, putting an end to certain tax regimes considered as distorting competition.
-Switzerland will therefore apply the international standards in force for corporate taxation.
+On January 1, 2020, the Federal Law on Tax Reform and the Financing of the AHV (RFFA), came into force, putting an end to controversial tax regimes.
+Switzerland thus implements the international tax standards.

 Automatic exchange of information